Skip to content

 Every request operates within an organization context determined by the domain:

-1. User visits {slug}.clinic.restartix.app or a custom domain
+1. User visits {slug}.clinic.restartix.pro or a custom domain

 2. Frontend middleware resolves the hostname → organization via GET /v1/public/organizations/resolve?slug={slug}